 “Cash is King” in such situations.
 How do some organisations manage to keep the cash register ringing, while their competitors fail?
 What do they do differently?
 Learn the secrets in this short 1-part video, supported by notes.

-In this short course, Chevening scholar, entrepreneur and workplace strategist, Parthajeet Sarma, compiled the basic steps necessary to be taken, to keep sales ticking while the world is falling apart.
+In this short course, Chevening scholar, entrepreneur and workplace strategist, Parthajeet Sarma, has compiled the basic steps necessary to be taken, to keep sales ticking while the world is falling apart.
 This is based on conversations with people in sales, their managers and insights from a variety of articles.

 Learn what others do to keep sales ticking during economic crises and derive insights to apply it in your business or line of work.